GSA/digitalgov.gov/content/topics/security/_index.md

 title: "Security"
 deck: "Secure websites and a secure online presence foster trust between the public and government."

-summary: "Implement security and management controls to prevent the inappropriate disclosure of sensitive information.
-Provide adequate security controls to ensure information is resistant to tampering, remains confidential as necessary, and is available as intended by the agency and expected by users.
-Implement management controls to prevent the inappropriate disclosure of sensitive information.
-Provide general information to the public about your security protocols.
-Provide a way for the public to report vulnerabilities."
+summary: "Prioritize implementing security and management controls to protect sensitive information while maintaining access for authorized users.
+The responsibility to ensure website safety extends beyond technology.
+Publicly share your security protocols and establish a clear channel for users to report any suspicious activity.
+By making security a collaborative effort, you'll build trust, protect sensitive information, and ensure that your website functions securely."

 # Weight
 weight: 2